 - Students may register for the competition as a team, but teams cannot exceed two people.
 If prizes are won, teams will split cash prizes equally.

-- If students win 1st, 2nd, or 3rd place they will write a thank you note to Duke Energy and will have 1 meeting within 1 month after the pitch competition with staff from The Gayle & Bill Cook Center for Entrepreneurship and/or The Small Business Development Center.
+- If students win 1st, 2nd, or 3rd place they must write a thank you note to Duke Energy and will have 1 meeting within 1 month after the pitch competition with staff from The Gayle & Bill Cook Center for Entrepreneurship and/or The Small Business Development Center.

 - No copyrighted materials unless permission has been granted